-The Straits Settlements Association was founded by a group of ex-Straits Settlements residents in London on 31 January 1868.
-The association, comprising largely of members from the mercantile community, aimed to safeguard the commercial and political interests of the Straits Settlements through representations to the British government.
-John Crawfurd was appointed as its first President, and local branches of the association were formed in Singapore and Penang on 20 March 1868 and 28 April 1868 respectively.
-The association yielded considerable power over public policy, and was involved in accelerating constitutional reforms in the Straits Settlements.
+The Straits Settlements Association was founded in London by a group of ex-Straits Settlements residents on 31 January 1868.1 The association, which mainly comprised members from the mercantile community, aimed to safeguard the commercial and political interests of the Straits Settlements through representations to the British government.
+John Crawfurd was appointed the association’s first president.
+Local branches were formed in Singapore and Penang on 20 March and 28 April 1868 respectively.2 It yielded considerable power over public policy, and was involved in accelerating constitutional reforms in the Straits Settlements.3

-In April 1869, the association in London submitted a memorandum to the Colonial Office criticising the poor state of colonial administration in Singapore.
-They argued that the legislative council was ineffective and acquiescent to the will of the Governor of the Straits Settlements, Sir Henry St. George Ord.
-The strong rebuke led to heated exchanges with the Governor and public protests meetings organised by W. H. Read, who was both Chairman of the Singapore Branch of the Straits Settlements Association and a senior unofficial member of the Legislative Council.
+In April 1869, the Straits Settlements Association in London submitted a memorandum to the Colonial Office criticising the poor state of colonial administration in Singapore.
+The association argued that the legislative council was ineffective and acquiescent to the will of the then governor of the Straits Settlements, Harry St George Ord.
+The strong rebuke led to heated exchanges with the governor, as well as public protests organised by William H. Read, who was both chairman of the association’s Singapore branch and a senior unofficial member of the legislative council.4

 Association of British Malaya

-By 1920, British interests in Malaya had extended beyond the scope of the Straits Settlements Association.
-It was decided that the London branch of the Straits Settlements Association would be dissolved and in its place, the Association of British Malaya was formed to represent planting, mining and commercial interests in the Malay states.
-The Singapore branch of the Straits Settlements Association, however, remained an independent body which lobbied for the interests of the Straits Settlements.
-Despite the differences between the Association of British Malaya and the Straits Settlements (Singapore) Association, both groups came together and successfully opposed the Straits Settlements Income Tax Ordinance introduced by Sir Laurence Guillemard in 1921.
+By 1920, British interests in Malaya had extended beyond the scope of the Straits Settlements Association.8 It was decided that the association’s London branch would be dissolved.
+In its place, therefore, the Association of British Malaya was formed in 1920 to represent planting, mining and commercial interests in the Malay States.9 The Singapore branch of the Straits Settlements Association, however, remained as an independent body that lobbied for the interests of the Straits Settlements.10

-After World War II, the Straits Settlements (Singapore) Association was succeeded by the Singapore Association.
+After World War II, the Straits Settlements (Singapore) Association was succeeded by the Singapore Association.16